alison985/awesome-looker/README.md

 * [lookmlphp](https://github.com/ethosce/lookmlphp) Write LookML with PHP #PHP
 * [JSON to LookML](https://github.com/leighajarett/JSON_to_LookML) This script creates a LookML view file, and pushes it to production, that parses JSON fields into separate dimensions  #python #json #fromleighajarett
 * [j2v](https://github.com/Cimpress-MCP/j2v) Creates Looker Views and Explore based on provided JSON(s).  #python #json
+* [Blockwork](https://github.com/fabio-looker/blockwork) A tool for working with Looker blocks. #node

 ### LookML Editting
 * [dbtdocs-to-lookml](https://github.com/fishtown-analytics/dbtdocs-to-lookml) [WIP) A script to add descriptions from dbt schema files to your lookml project #python